ED&I Work Updates

 2020/21 SEASON

-In 2020, Two River Theater’s EDI (Equity, Diversity, and Inclusion) Committee deepened and broadened its commitment to becoming an anti-racist and anti-oppressive organization.
+Started internally in 2017, in 2020 Two River Theater’s EDI (Equity, Diversity, and Inclusion) Committee deepened and broadened its commitment to becoming an anti-racist and anti-oppressive organization.
 This came about with renewed purpose and urgency in response to the Black Lives Matter movement and the formation of We See You White American Theater.
 The Committee meets monthly and holds monthly full staff meetings focusing on the theater’s EDI work.
 Staff participated in a workshop “Virtual Dismantling Racism Learning Lab” with Equity Quotient.

 In 2021, Two River Theater created a system to engage the entire staff in EDI work through a series of task forces and affinity groups.
 At every level, groups have been set up to mitigate hierarchical structures of power within the theater and allow for the elevation of all voices across all departments.
 Participation is mandatory.